kammitama5/kammitama5.github.io/_posts/2017-5-5-Friday-May-5th.md

 ![paddlefunc](/images/p_003.png)

-##  Then we tested placement and that the cout has our positions for paddle and ball initial values
+##  Then we tested placement and that the cout (print) has our positions for paddle and ball initial values

 ![initial](/images/p_004.png)